cyberbotics/webots/docs/guide/web-simulation.md

     * `robot:{"name":"supervisor","message":"reset"}`: to send a message to the controller of a robot named "supervisor".
 * `setWebotsMessageCallback(callback)`: define a function that will be called every time a message is send by webots.
     * `callback`: the function to be called when a message is received, the text of the message is passed to this function as the only argument.
-* `setWebotsErrorMessageCallback(callback)`: define a function that will be called every time an error is send by webots.
+* `setWebotsErrorMessageCallback(callback)`: define a function that will be called every time an error is send by Webots.
     * `callback`: the function to be called when an error is received, the text of the error is passed to this function as the only argument.

 Moreover, the following attributes are available: